Matthew-Mosior/idris2-oracle/README.md

 Before each test the database is reset to a known state.

 This allows every test to run independently without relying on execution order.

+### Running the test suite

+Running `make test` setups up the oracle database via docker, builds the test suite, and runs it.